ldantas05/twitter_nlp/README.md

 Depending on the type of license you might need to adjust the dev field in **credentials.py** to either *"30day"* or *"fullarchive"*, full archive has less pull requests but it grants access to historical data meanwhile 30 is limited to the previous 30 days but you get many more requests.
 Program might not run to completion since TwitterAPI limits the amount of requests per minute.
 Graphs are displayed in browser using plotly and are interactive.

+#Testing

 For the means of testing a button called *"tester"* has been added to analyze sentiment in October, this would not need API keys or any credentials.
-Raw data is located in the data_folder.
+Raw data is located in the data_folder, the test button will appear on the GUI of stateanalyzer.py.

+For testing each different function of stateanalyzer a different file called *test_twitter_nlp.py* has been added to the repository.

 # MVP
 This app should retrieve tweets from governors on all 50 states and plot the average sentiment into a map.

+# Example Output from Test